zazuko/knowledge-graph-forum/README.md

 * [Ontopic/Zazuko](https://github.com/zazuko/knowledge-graph-forum/issues/27) (Benjamin Cogrel, Adrian Gschwend): Semantically Enhancing OLAP Cubes: Integrating SPARQL and SQL for Next-Generation Data Publication & Business Intelligence
 * [SDSC](https://github.com/zazuko/knowledge-graph-forum/issues/24) (Robin Franken, Carlos Vivar Rios): Using SHACL and RDF technologies to run an open source platform of curated, searchable imaging software.
 * [EPFL Blue Brain Project](https://github.com/zazuko/knowledge-graph-forum/issues/26) (Mohameth François Sy): A "bring to MINDS" approach for large scale neuroscience knowledge graph
-* Bit42/Zazuko (Thomas Bodenmann & TBD) The earth is not flat, and neither is your graph: User Experience beyond bubbles.
+* TBD/Zazuko (TBD) The earth is not flat, and neither is your graph: User Experience beyond bubbles.

 Two more sessions are still pending; they will be published as soon as they are confirmed.
 Details of the remaining sessions will follow shortly.